AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/web-editor-baseline-v2.md

 - Allows inclusion of files without labels for greater flexibility
 - Provides a stable, reliable, and consistent baseline experience

-## Migrating to new baseline
+## Migrating to new Baseline (Beta)

-Once you have the feature enabled from Customer Success Team, you need to migrate the existing baselines to the new enhanced baselines.
+Once you have the feature enabled from Customer Success Team, you need to migrate the existing baselines to the new Baseline (Beta).

-Perform the following steps, to migrate the existing baseline to the new baseline.
+Perform the following steps, to migrate the existing baseline to the new Baseline (Beta).

 1. Select the Adobe Experience Manager logo at the top and choose **Tools**.
 1. In the **Tools** panel select **Guides**.